AshBoomstick1/CS-Portfolio-Project---Minesweeper/README.md

 You type the cords of the tile you want to uncover and if you want to place a flag or not.
 Try to uncover all the unmined tiles.
 Note: You can't remove flags

+If you don't have python you can download it here: https://www.python.org/downloads/ Then you can run the code in the IDE or in a code editor